Comprehensive Obstetric and Women’s Services

 Warm, Comforting Environment

 Our Labor and Delivery Center offers a warm, nurturing, healing environment for your baby's birth and your recovery.
 We have nine spacious Labor, Delivery, Recovery and Post-Partum (LDRP) suites as well as a pullout couch for dad to room in.
 Each room features handsome wood rockers, state-of-the-art birthing beds and contemporary headwalls that conceal necessary monitoring equipment.
-Newborns are encouraged to room-in with Mom 24 hrs a day.
-The newborn intermediate nursery is available if needed.
+All healthy newborns and mothers room-in together 24 hours a day.
+Our Intermediate Nursery is available if needed if complications arise in the health of mom or baby.

 Opelousas General offers a variety of prenatal classes to prepare new—and experienced—moms and dads (and family members) for the new addition, including: